LiuinStein/CILManagement-Server/docs/System-Structure.md

 This program splits into 3 sub-systems and N sub-functions:

+- Permission management (only for administer)
+  - grant&revoke permission to/from roles
+  - set&unset role to users
 - Personnel management
-  - Sign in
+  - sign in
-  - Sign up
+  - sign up
   - delete an account
   - store & modify member's info
   - administer initialize password